HOUSTON, Texas — San Jacinto College and Houston Airport System, Houston City Council,

 26, 2019, to celebrate the groundbreaking of the Houston Spaceport at Ellington Airport.

 Work is already underway at the development site, which will sit on 154 acres at Ellington Airport.
-The Houston Spaceport is the 10thcommercial spaceport license in the United States awarded by the FAA.
+The Houston Spaceport is the 10th commercial spaceport license in the U.S. awarded by the FAA.
 The project scope includes providing streets, water, wastewater, electrical power distribution facilities, and fiber optic and communications facilities necessary to attract future development.

 "We are excited for this opportunity," said San Jacinto College Chancellor Dr. Brenda Hellyer.
 "We look forward to creating an educational space that will support and enhance the workforce needs of current and future businesses in the Houston Spaceport.
 We thank the City of Houston, the Houston Airport System, and the Bay Area Houston Economic Partnership for working with us to make this EDGE Center a reality."

 Phase 1 of the Houston Spaceport project offers potential tenants and partners a unique environment in which to collaborate, as well as an operational platform to achieve critical business objectives.
 By housing organizations from across several industries and disciplines on one campus, the "innovation incubator" concept will foster and accelerate key aerospace engineering activities including: component and composite development and fabrication, space vehicle assembly, zero-gravity scientific and medical experiments, microsatellite deployment, astronaut training and development, and space tourism.